nray-scanner/website/content/usage/configuration-file/targetgenerator/certificatetransparency.md

 #### `maxTcpPortsPerBatch: 25`

 Specifies how many TCP ports are scheduled for a single work batch.
 The higher the number, the more TCP ports are scanned (if requested) before fetching new work.
 Should be tweaked together with `maxHostsPerBatch` and `maxUdpPortsPerBatch` as well as depending on the actual requirements.
+You may take a look at [A note on work scheduling](../#a-note-on-work-scheduling).

 #### `maxUdpPortsPerBatch: 25`

 Specifies how many UDP ports are scheduled for a single work batch.
 The higher the number, the more UDP ports are scanned (if requested) before fetching new work.
 Should be tweaked together with `maxHostsPerBatch` and `maxTcpPortsPerBatch` as well as depending on the actual requirements.
+You may take a look at [A note on work scheduling](../#a-note-on-work-scheduling).